ckreisch/GIGANTES/source/Citation.rst

 Citation
 ========

-If you use data from GIGANTES in your work, please consider citing the `Gigantes paper <https://arxiv.org/abs/2107.02304>`_ and the `Quijote paper <https://arxiv.org/abs/1909.05273>`_.
+If you use data from Gigantes in your work, please consider citing the `Gigantes paper <https://arxiv.org/abs/2107.02304>`_ and the `Quijote paper <https://arxiv.org/abs/1909.05273>`_.
 Thank you!

 ::